Welcome to

 Details to come

-Learn "Five Easy Actions" for home hardening, including some do-it-yourself projects.
-Hear first-hand from architect and wildfire expert, Sheryl Drinkwater.
-We'll have samples of ignition-resistant materials, and plenty of time to ask questions and talk with others planning improvements to their homes.
+Learn the "Five Easy Actions" for home hardening, including do-it-yourself projects.
+Architect and wildfire expert, Sheryl Drinkwater will discuss ignition-resistant materials, and bring samples.
+Fire Marshal Chase Beckman will join her to discuss fire behavior and mitigation.
+There will be plenty of time to ask questions and exchange experiences.

 Taking Action